garrandall/popular-music-data/tracks/southern-cross-crosby-stills-nash.md

 (I've been around the world) I have been around the world (Lookin') Lookin' for that woman girl
 Who knows love can endure
 And you know it will, and you know it will
 Yes

-Oooh ...
+Oh ...

 So we cheated and we lied and we tested
 And we never failed to fail, it was the easiest thing to do